 From Lake Nakuru and the Masai Mara to the vast plains of the Serengeti and Ngorongoro Crater.
 Spot the Big Five, meet Masai warriors and witness Africa’s stunning natural beauty!

 Please note this itinerary is for travel in 2014.
 Passengers travelling in 2013 please contact us for your correct Go Guide.

 Monday.
 Welcome to Nairobi!
-We’ll be there to collect you at Nairobi Airport and transfer you to our camp.
+We’ll be there to collect you at Nairobi Airport and transfer you to the Kenya Comfort Hotel.
+Tonight you will stay in shared dorms.
 There will be a pre departure meeting at 17.00.
 Overnight - Nairobi

 Safari Safari - 11 days Go Guide : :Check out the go guide for details of the tour, info on visas, climate, money, what to bring and more!

 Masai Mara.
 We depart shortly after sunrise on our game drive into the Masai Mara Reserve.
 The Masai Mara is well known as one of East Africa’s best National Reserves and is home to a wide variety of wildlife species.
 Most famous for the Annual Migration, that consists of the impressive herds of over 1 million wildebeest, zebra and Thomson’s gazelle that cross over from the Serengeti National Park in Tanzania; the Masai Mara is most popular between July and October when these vast herds feast on the fresh grazing here.
 Following these herbivores are Africa’s predators that are often seen at a kill during this period.
 We game drive through a section of the park in search of the ‘Big 5’- elephant, rhino, buffalo, lion & leopard; along with the many other species of animals, reptiles and birds who make call this wilderness home.
 Overnight - Masai Mara N.P.
 (B, L, D)